 Use Tag Values in Expressions

-This information applies to expressions created within the expression editor.
+This information applies to expressions created within the Expression Editor.

 It does not apply to VTScada script code created in modules such as custom-coded reports.

-In expressions, tag names are enclosed in square brackets: [Level].
-If you want to see a property of that tag, you must say which one.
+If you want to see the value of some property of the tag, you must say which property.
 For example, [Level]\Value, [Level]\ShortName, [Level]\Area.
-Because (usually) you want the tag's value, VTScada offers a shortcut.
-If no property is specified, VTScada assumes that you want the tag's current value. ([Level] == [Level]\Value.
-Note the location of the backslash relative to the bracket.
-Switching the order is a common mistake.)
+Note the location of the backslash relative to the brackets.
+Switching the order is a common mistake.

-If the tag isn't nearby in the hierarchy, you will need to tell VTScada where to find it.
+If the tag is not nearby in the hierarchy, you will need to tell VTScada where to find it.
+For example, given the following tag structure:

 Expression to be created in \Station 1\PLC1 using Level